 Protocol 46 strives to rank first among our competitors in customer satisfaction and to become the number one provider of reliable, comprehensive cyber security for medium and small-sized businesses.

 Scott Schue, Chief Executive Officer

 Chief Executive Officer

-He was President/Owner of S&Y Global Enterprise, a Partner and Director of Sales for Breakwater Systems – an IT solutions company, an executive with Target Corporation for 14 years within the Property Management pyramid serving in a number of roles including overseeing areas of Assets Protection, Facility Management, Project Management, and Information Technology & Asset Management, and significantly, served our nation for 23 years in the US Army, US Air Force, and the Minnesota National Guard completing 20 years of active duty service culminating his professional Intelligence career as the Director of Intelligence and Security, Joint Force HQ – MN.
+Scott provides overall leadership of the organization and creates, communicates, and implements the vision, mission, values, and direction of Protocol 46.
+Scott has the principal responsibility of setting strategy, creating the corporate culture, and leading team building strategies.
+Scott was President and Owner of S&Y Global Enterprise; a partner and Director of Sales for Breakwater Systems–an IT solutions company; and an executive with Target Corporation for 14 years within the Property Management pyramid in which he oversaw areas of Assets Protection, Facility Management, Project Management, and Information Technology & Asset Management.
+He proudly and significantly served our nation for 23 years in the US Army, US Air Force, and the Minnesota National Guard, completing 20 years of active duty service culminating his professional intelligence career as the Director of Intelligence and Security, Joint Force HQ–MN

 Eric Ebner, Chief Technology Officer and Founder